 Frequently Asked Questions (FAQs) on CCSA's Public Call for Non-Renewal

 After years of member engagement, consultation with technical experts, and rigorous testing by staff, CCSA has formally adopted the CCSA Accountability Framework to guide our support for charter schools in renewal.
-Accordingly, CCSA will call for the non-renewal of schools in renewal that are below the CCSA Minimum Criteria as described above.
+Accordingly, CCSA will call for the non-renewal of schools in renewal that are below the CCSA Minimum Criteria as described below.

 The public call for non-renewal represents a significant step towards advancing accountability and fulfilling our collective promise of quality education for children across the state.

 For more information, an overview video and the latest updates, please visit our Accountability page.

 Why is CCSA publicly calling for the non-renewal of charter schools below your minimum criteria?